Rabiiia/QUICKSTART-FRONTEND/README.md

 * npm install
 * npm run dev locally

-# How to deploy to your niginx server
+### How to deploy to your nginx server on your droplet
 1) SSH into your droplet that holds your Nginx and Tomcat + Mysql (the last two running in our docker-compose setup)
 2) Type:  cd /var/www
 *    In all the following, replace XXXX with the name of your frontend project, for example movie